shuvangkardas/obsidian-starter-kit/README.md

 **[🔗 Stable Version](https://shuvangkardas.com/obsidian-starter-kit/)** - Tested and reliable (No stable version released yet)

-## Quick Start
+## 🚀 Quick Start

-1. Download and extract
+1. Download and extract the starter kit ZIP file.
-2. Open the vault in Obsidian ([Instructions](https://blog.shuvangkardas.com/free-obsidian-starter-kit))
+2. Open the vault in Obsidian – Follow these simple steps if you're unsure how.
-3. Follow the 1-page instruction note inside vault
+3. Read the README inside the vault.
+It’s your guide to understanding and using the template effectively.
-4. Start taking notes!
+4. Start capturing and connecting your ideas – the system is ready when you are!

 ## What's Included
 - Clean folder structure